onap/policy-parent/docs/api/api.rst

 Also, in the POST payload passed into each policy or policy type creation call (i.e. POST API invocation), the client needs to explicitly specify the version of the policy or policy type to create.
 That being said, the "version" field is mandatory in the TOSCA service template formatted policy or policy type payload.
-Likewise in the legacy guard and the operational policy payload, "policy-version" is mandatory too.
 If the version is missing, that POST call will return "406 - Not Acceptable" and the policy or policy type to create will not be stored in the database.

 To avoid inconsistent versions between the database and policies deployed in the PDPs, policy API REST service employs some enforcement rules that validate the version specified in the POST payload when a new version is to create or an existing version to update.